wp-plugins/responsive-photo-gallery/readme.txt

 == Upgrade Notice ==

+= 0.5 =
+Upgrade using WordPress admin dashboard Or deactivate and delete previous plugin, Download version 0.5 plugin form WordPress upload, install and activate.
+Due to updated admin dashboard you needs re-create photo gallery once only.
+We made very and simple photo gallery creating dashboard for the users.

 = 0.4 =
 Upgrade using WordPress admin dashboard Or deactivate and delete previous plugin, Download version 0.4 plugin form WordPress upload, install and activate.